fannifulmer/tictactoe/guide-advanced.md

 You can use the developer console (console.log() or console.table()) or you can simply call the render function after a move was made.
 </details>
 <br>

+### Checker

+Goal: write a function that checks if the game was won by a player.
+General recommended approach: your sub-functions (vertical, horizontal, diagonal checker) should assemble strings that they pass to a generic checker function.
+How to check: if we assume that the board is 3*3, the you should check that there are no empty spots in the string (if the non moved tile is represented as ' ') or if the string length is 3 (if the non moved tile is represented as '') AND the string only contains the same characters (X 's or O's).